wriley/DayZBanditAI/README.md

 Basic Installation Guide (with PBO Manager):
 ----------------------------------------------------

+**NEW**: A visual installation guide for DZAI is available here: http://opendayz.net/threads/dzai-visual-installation-guide.18447/
 **Note**: To avoid pbo corruption, do not use the "Pack into dayz_server.pbo" right-click option.
 Modify files only using PBO Manager's graphical interface.

 1. Unpack your dayz_server.pbo.
 Right click dayz_server.pbo, select "PBO Manager", click on "Extract to dayz_server\"